-- Prohibiting the carrying of a loaded and accessible firearm in a motor vehicle;124 - Forbidding possession of a firearm in national parks or other federal property;125 - Prohibiting the possession of firearms in places of worship;126 - Prohibiting the possession of firearms in common areas of public housing units;127 - Prohibiting the possession of guns on county-owned property;128 and - Prohibiting the possession of guns in a federal court facility.
+- Prohibiting the possession of firearms on college campuses, in college facilities, and at campus events:136 - Prohibiting the carrying of a loaded and accessible firearm in a motor vehicle;137 - Forbidding possession of a firearm in national parks or other federal property; 138 - Prohibiting the possession of firearms in places of worship;139 - Prohibiting the possession of firearms in common areas of public housing units.
+140 or by nonresidents visiting public housing complexes:141 - Prohibiting the possession of guns on county-owned property;142 and - Prohibiting the possession of guns in a federal court facility.
+143